-Grown with soul
+Grown with soul under Cornish sun

-Grown in soil
+Grown in soil,

 Small scale regenerative

-Healthy food grown using organic principles
+Healthy food grown with love